kmarkus/rFSM/doc/README.txt

     returned to the rFSM core by calling =rfsm.yield()=.

-    =rfsm.yield(idle_flag)= accepts a boolean argument (called the "idle flag") that influences the =doo= execution behavior by the rFSM core: if true it will cause the rFSM core to go idle provided there are no other events.
-If false (the default[2] if no arguments are given) and there are no other events, =doo= will be called in a tight loop.
-It depends on each application which idle_flag is appropriate.
-In general the idle_flag should always be true unless the intention is that the =doo= function is executed as fast as possible (potentially consuming a lot of CPU!).  reason to choose this default is
+    =rfsm.yield(idle_flag)= accepts a boolean argument (called the "idle flag") that influences how =doo= is called by the rFSM core: if =true= it will cause the rFSM core to go idle, provided there are no other events.
+If =false= (the default[2] if no arguments are given) and there are no other events, =doo= will be called in a tight loop.
+It depends on each application which =idle_flag= is appropriate.
+In general the idle_flag should always be true unless the intention is that the =doo= function is executed as fast as possible (potentially consuming a lot of CPU!).

 4.1.2 Particularities of the root composite state
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    The root composite state allows some extra fields to define the
+    The root composite state honors some extra fields to refine the
-    global fsm behavior.
+    global FSM behavior.

     *Configuring error, warning, informational and debug output.* The
     =err=, =warn=, =info= and =dbg= fields can be used to fine tune